biosyshack/bioinformatic-tools/README.md

 # Create Numeric Table from CSV with missing data (Python)
 [createNumTable.py]
-Creates numeric table from a csv file that contains 'NAN' values and sets empty columns with zeros.
+Creates numeric table from a csv file that contains 'NAN' values and fills empty columns with zeros.
 Useful for working with 'dirty' data.